Lukeino/Warden-Commands/README.md

-# WARDEN BOT DATABASE (Game Devs Italy DISCORD SERVER)
+# WARDEN BOT COMMANDS LIST (Game Devs Italy DISCORD SERVER)

 ## COMMANDS
 !fondateam [Removed] (This command was used to create a team of game developers in the server, removed and replaced with forum mode.)